-- in arrears for the period from November 1 to November 11 from the week commencing Monday, November 9.
+- in arrears for the period from 1-11 November from the week commencing Monday, 9 November.

-Claims for November must be submitted no later than December 14 and HMRC are anticipating that grants will be paid within six working days.
+Claims for November must be submitted no later than 14 December and HMRC is anticipating that grants will be paid within six working days.

 What about the Job Support Scheme?